landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ### Thread-Local Storage

 Related to #2, the absolute biggest challenge I faced was with applications that use thread-local storage.
-Having done all of my development in Rust, my test program that I was loading was also obviously in Rust.
-I kept encountering `int 29` (`RtlFailFast(code)`) instructions that crashed the application though when I'd execute its entrypoint.
+Having done all of my development in Rust, my test program that I was loading was also written in Rust.
+I kept encountering `int 29` instructions (`RtlFailFast(code)`) that crashed the application when I'd execute its entrypoint.
 This was **extremely** painful to debug, but eventually I figured out that I was failing after fetching data from thread-local storage:

 [![Screenshot of assembly instructions from a Rust "hello world" application loading data from thread-local storage in IDA pro](/img/pe-loader/tls-thread-set-current.png)](/img/pe-loader/tls-thread-set-current.png)

 [![Screenshot of assembly instructions from a Rust "hello world" application executing an `int 29` instruction in IDA pro](/img/pe-loader/int-29.png)](/img/pe-loader/int-29.png)

-I was kind of confused because I didn't expect my application to use thread-local storage, but even a basic "hello world" Rust program did:
+I was kind of confused because I didn't expect my application to use thread-local storage, but apparently even the most basic "hello world" Rust program uses TLS:

 [![Screenshot of a Rust "hello world" application loaded into the "PE Bear" program, showing its TLS directory](/img/pe-loader/pe-bear-tls.png)](/img/pe-loader/pe-bear-tls.png)

-It turns out that this is related to Rust's thread initialization code that sets some thread-locals for the current thread and thread ID: https://github.com/rust-lang/rust/blob/2e630267b2bce50af3258ce4817e377fa09c145b/library/std/src/thread/mod.rs#L694
+It turns out that this is related to Rust's thread initialization code that sets some thread-locals for the current thread and thread ID: [https://github.com/rust-lang/rust/blob/2e630267b2bce50af3258ce4817e377fa09c145b/library/std/src/thread/mod.rs#L694](https://github.com/rust-lang/rust/blob/2e630267b2bce50af3258ce4817e377fa09c145b/library/std/src/thread/mod.rs#L694)

 So I come to realize that my original idea for how I was handling thread-local storage was completely flawed.
 I was _allocating_ new memory for my module's TLS, but didn't even realize it had some default state associated with it that I had to copy over.
 Simple fix right?